 Giving electric cars a shape: the selectrify® reference structure

-The selectrify® reference structure is also based on a flexible platform that is scalable lengthways.
-Further derivatives and vehicle classes can be extrapolated from this, such as SUVs or coupés.
-“That also increases the efficiency of our solutions.”
+In addition, the selectrify® reference structure is based on a flexible platform that is longitudinally scalable and can thus be used for further derivatives and vehicle classes such as SUVs or coupés.
+“That further enhances the cost-effectiveness of our solutions,” says Breidenbach.

-Out with combustion engines, in with a new design
+Out with the internal combustion engine, in with a new design?

-The elimination of conventional combustion engines with auxiliary units and transmissions also fundamentally changes the design of newly developed electric cars.
-Generally speaking, the front end looks neater, meaning the need for geometrically complex deep-drawn parts drops while the use of simpler structural components and profiles increases.
+The elimination of conventional internal combustion engines, auxiliaries and transmissions is also fundamentally changing the design of newly developed electric cars.
+The front end tends to have a cleaner look, requiring fewer geometrically complex deep-drawn parts and allowing the use of simpler structural components and profiles.

 Steel materials: even stronger in the future

-But development isn’t standing still.
-In the long run, it’s conceivable that the traditional development focus, especially in terms of cold-formed steels, will shift from firm and flexible towards higher-strength and more economical alloy concepts.
-New types of forming technologies such as thyssenkrupp smartform® or hybrid materials are providing new ideas in terms of costs and the performance of steel construction.
-The increasing trend towards higher strengths will continue since they are especially suitable for weight-optimized and safe vehicles.
+Development work is continuing all the time.
+In the long term, the traditional development focus – especially for cold forming steels – may shift from strong and ductile towards higher strength and more economical alloying concepts.
+New forming technologies such as thyssenkrupp smartform® or hybrid materials will also enhance the cost and performance of steel designs.
+The trend towards ever higher strengths is unabated, as these materials are the ideal solution for weight-optimized and safe vehicles.

 “In recent years local strengths have grown significantly, more than anyone dared hope for,” says Breidenbach.
 The amount of potential in the development of steels is made clear when we look at the broad product portfolio offered by thyssenkrupp Steel.
 Its dual-phase steels alone are available in strengths ranging from 500 MPa to 1,200 MPa, while hot forming steels such as MBW® can achieve strengths as high as 2,000 MPa after press hardening.